unicode-org/cldr/docs/ldml/tr35-keyboards.md

     - The capture group on the `from=` side **must** contain exactly one set variable.  `from="Q($[upper])X"` can be used (other context before or after the capture group), but `from="(Q$[upper])"` may not be used with a mapped variable and is flagged as an error.

-    - The `from=` and `to=` sides of the pattern must both be using variables.
+    - The `from=` and `to=` sides of the pattern must both be using `set` variables.
 There is no way to insert a set literal on either side and avoid using a variable.
+    UnicodeSets may not be used.

     - The two variables (here `upper` and `lower`) must have exactly the same number of whitespace-separated items.
 Leading and trailing space (such as at the end of `lower`) is ignored.
 A variable without any spaces is considered to be a set variable of exactly one item.